Mechanical Engineering (MENG)

 Do not send applications to the Department of Mechanical Engineering.
 Students may, however, communicate with the department regarding the status of their application by letter to the Mechanical Engineering graduate coordinator, by fax at 410-455-1052 or by e-mail to megrad@ umbc.edu.
 Note: Applications will be kept on file in the Department of Mechanical Engineering for one year.

 Facilities and Special Resources

-The department is located in the Engineering and Computer Science (ECS) Building and has developed research and instructional laboratories with state-of-the-art equipment, instruments and machines.
+The department is located in the Engineering (ENGR) Building and has developed research and instructional laboratories with state-of-the-art equipment, instruments and machines.
 The department continues to maintain research facilities in the Technology Research Center at UMBC.
 Special research facilities are dedicated to studies in the three areas of specialization of the department.